hrutavmodha/desktop-assistant/CONTRIBUTING.md

-# 🤝 Contributing to VoiceGPT (Offline Voice Assistant)
+# 🤝 Contributing to VoiceGPT

 Hello! 👋 Thank you for your interest in contributing to VoiceGPT — an open-source offline voice assistant powered by Transformers and NodeJS/Electron.